pivotal-cf/docs-pks/vsphere-host-group.hbs.md

 The vSAN fault domains feature instructs vSAN to spread redundancy components across the servers in separate computing racks.
 In this way, you can protect the environment from a rack-level failure such as loss of power or connectivity.
 For more information, see [Designing and Sizing vSAN Fault Domains
 ](https://techdocs.broadcom.com/us/en/vmware-cis/vsan/vsan/8-0/vsan-planning/designing-and-sizing-a-virtual-san-cluster/designing-and-sizing-virtual-san-fault-domains.html) in the VMware documentation.

 Fault domains map to host groups.
-If you have set up fault domains in your vSAN architecture, you can now leverage host groups with TKGI.
+If you have set up fault domains in your vSAN architecture, you can now leverage host groups with {{ vars.product_short }}.

 ### Using Host Group as a New AZ in BOSH

-Previously, the two types of AZs available with TKGI on vSphere were Datacenter and Datacenter plus Resource Pool.
+Previously, the two types of AZs available with {{ vars.product_short }} on vSphere were Datacenter and Datacenter plus Resource Pool.
 Host groups gives you a third option: Datacenter plus HostGroups.

 In the case of multi-control plane node Kubernetes clusters, with the Datacenter and Datacenter plus Resource Pool AZs, there is no guarantee that control plane nodes will reside on separate ESXi hosts.
 With the Datacenter plus HostGroups AZ you can guarantee that Kubernetes control plane nodes will reside on separate ESXi hosts.